African Diaspora Art of Paris

 Monique Wells, founder of Discover Paris!, has lived in Paris with her husband, Tom Reeves since 1992.
 She was named Black Culture & Heritage VIP in Paris.
 She has authored several wonderful books and itineraries, including Paris Reflections: Walks Through African American Paris and the Black Pearl Walk.
 Tom is the author of Paris Insights-An Anthology and the Paris Insights blog.
 He is co-owner of Discover Paris!
 Enjoy Monique’s insights on African Diaspora Art of Paris.

-Paris is well known for its museums and art galleries, from classical to contemporary.
+Paris is well known for its museums and art galleries, with genres ranging from classical to contemporary.
 It is a place where African art and imagery had a profound influence on Western artistic expression, particularly in the Paris-born Fauvist and Cubist movements that signaled the transition from traditional to modern art.
 It is also a place where African-American artists have found inspiration for over 100 years.

 Paris remains a city where both ancient and contemporary African oeuvres are readily available for viewing and for purchase.
 The Musée Dapper has presented expositions of African art since 1986.
 It is the first museum in France that is entirely dedicated to ancient and contemporary art from Africa, the Caribbean and their Diasporas.
 The Dapper organizes one to two exhibits of ancient sculpture and artifacts per year, accompanied by a satellite exposition of contemporary art (photography, painting or sculpture).
 The museum also has a café-restaurant, bookstore, and theater.